ConacBreslin/CBBridge/README.md

 When navigating on some mobiles the navbar partially covers section headings, adding dimiss-on-tap improved but did not eliminate this issue.

-The navbar does not display in scrolling on some Samsung devices.
+The navbar did not stick to the top of the screen on a Samsung Galaxy XCover 4 device.
 ## Deployment
 ### The project was deployed to GitHub Pages in the following way.
 1. By logging in to the [GitHub Repository](https://github.com/)